Wololoeren/Distastic-Rules/README.md

 **attack-score less than 30**: you take the difference as self-inflicted damage (Ex: score of 25 mean you take 5 damage)

-**attack-score above 30**: make damage-roll with 6d6, fx if score is 33 your target number (33-30) is 3 set aside at least one 3 until you roll no 3's then add up the dies set aside and deal that amount of damage to your target.
+**attack-score above 30**: make damage-roll with 6d6, fx if score is 33 your **target number**  is 3 (33-30) set aside at least one 3 until you roll no 3's then add up the dies set aside and deal that amount of damage to your target.

 **attack-score equal to 30**: draw an ability card.

 For each roll, after the first dice set aside each additional die set aside are considered **extra dice**

-**Damage-roll**: if you manage to roll all 6 dies to a valid target number you may continue your damage roll with 6 new die (Rollover).
+**Damage-roll**: if you manage to roll all 6 dies to a valid target number you may continue your damage roll with 6 new die (**Rollover**).
 If you main target is dead, they remains you main target, you new target is the next alive player sitting clockwise to your main target, ignoring allies unless no enemies are left.

 # Glossary